 Movies About Aging to Enjoy

 - Up – The first 15 minutes of this Pixar classic are absolutely heartbreaking.
 We watch the first 70 years or so of a man’s life play out without a single word of dialogue – he dreams big, falls in love, gets married, but his wife is infertile and dies of an illness before they can take their big trip.
-So instead he decides to go it alone, with about 1,000 balloons as a liftoff system for his home.
+Instead, he decides to go it alone, with about 1,000 balloons as a liftoff system for his home.
 With a young stowaway on board for the ride, the old man, voiced by Ed Asner, learns how to live again.

 - Driving Miss Daisy – Not being able to drive anymore is one of the biggest fears and biggest fights most people face as they get older.
 Our cars represent our freedom and our ability to not rely on others more than we want to, but for almost all of us, it someday turns into a reality.
 And so it goes for Jessica Tandy’s Miss Daisy in this film set in the 1940s in the South.
-When she gets in a wreck, her son hires a driver, played my Morgan Freeman, and the battle is on as Miss Daisy’s in-born prejudices play out, only to gradually turn to respect, and genuine friendship.
+When she gets in a wreck, her son hires a driver, played by Morgan Freeman, and the battle is on as Miss Daisy’s in-born prejudices play out, only to gradually turn to respect and genuine friendship.
 An excellent tale about putting aside your lifetime prejudices and continuing to grow as a person in your later years.

-- Saving Private Ryan – For the current crop of retirees, World War II was their parents’ greatest battle, something they were aware of, but didn’t really understand until they were adults.
+- Saving Private Ryan – For the current crop of retirees, World War II was their parents’ greatest battle.
+Something they were aware of, but didn’t really understand until they were adults.
 This film, with its amazing combination of actors (including Tom Hanks and Matt Damon) and director (Steven Spielberg), gives as accurate a picture as most of us have ever seen of the pain, struggle, and sheer horror of the fight in Europe starting on D-Day and continuing through war-torn France.
 The film’s end is something we can all learn from, when Damon’s character, now aged into his 80s, returns to the site of a final battle, then tearfully asks his wife if he has indeed lived a good life, as he promised a dying comrade he would.

 - The Bucket List – Morgan Freeman shows up on our list for a second time, this time paired with Jack Nicholson as two cancer patients who meet at the hospital.
 Freeman is a middle-class guy with a wife; Nicholson a billionaire with a lot of requests, but the two decide to team up using Nicholson’s virtually unlimited resources and fulfill the items on their bucket lists – the things they want to see and do before they kick the bucket.
 Fun and sweet, the movie will bring you to tears near the end when Nicholson is able to scratch “Kiss the most beautiful girl in the world” off his list.